History of France: Economic crises: 1970s-1980s

-1989 to early 21st century
+1989 to 2017

-After the fall of the USSR and the end of the Cold War potential menaces to mainland France appeared considerably reduced.
+After the fall of the USSR and the end of the Cold War, potential menaces to mainland France appeared considerably reduced.
 France began reducing its nuclear capacities and conscription was abolished in 2001.
-In 1990, France, led by François Mitterrand, joined the short successful Gulf War against Iraq; the French participation to this war was called the Opération Daguet.
+In 1990, France, led by Mitterrand, joined the short successful Gulf War against Iraq; the French participation to this war was called the Opération Daguet.

-Terrorism grew worse.
-In 1994, Air France Flight 8969 was hijacked by terrorists; they were captured.

-Conservative Jacques Chirac assumed office as president on 17 May 1995, after a campaign focused on the need to combat France's stubbornly high unemployment rate.
-While France continues to revere its rich history and independence, French leaders increasingly tie the future of France to the continued development of the European Union.
-In 1992, France ratified the Maastricht Treaty establishing the European Union.
-In 1999, the Euro was introduced to replace the French franc.
-Beyond membership in the European Union, France is also involved in many joint European projects such as Airbus, the Galileo positioning system and the Eurocorps.
+Jacques Chirac assumed office after a campaign focused on the need to combat France's high unemployment rate.
+The economy became strengthened.
+French leaders increasingly tied the future of France to the continued development of the European Union (EU).
+In 1992, France ratified the Maastricht Treaty establishing the EU.
+In 1999, the Euro was introduced to replace the Franc.
+France also became involved in joint European projects such as Airbus, the Galileo positioning system and the Eurocorps.

-The French have stood among the strongest supporters of NATO and EU policy in the Balkans to prevent genocide in former Yugoslavia.
-French troops joined the 1999 NATO bombing of the Federal Republic of Yugoslavia.
-France has also been actively involved against international terrorism.
+The French stood among the strongest supporters of NATO and EU policy in the Balkans, to prevent genocide in former Yugoslavia; French troops joined the 1999 NATO bombing of the country.
+France became actively involved in fighting against international terrorism.
 In 2002, Alliance Base, an international Counterterrorist Intelligence Center, was secretly established in Paris.
-The same year France contributed to the toppling of the Taliban regime in Afghanistan, but it strongly rejected the 2003 invasion of Iraq, even threatening to veto the US proposed resolution.
+France contributed to the toppling of the Taliban regime in Afghanistan, but it strongly rejected the 2003 invasion of Iraq.

-Jacques Chirac was reelected in 2002, mainly because his socialist rival Lionel Jospin was removed from the runoff by the right wing candidate Jean-Marie Le Pen.
-Chirac was especially remembered as a fierce opponent of the U.S. invasion of Iraq in 2003.
-Conservative Nicolas Sarkozy was elected and took office on 16 May 2007.
-The problem of high unemployment has yet to be resolved.
-Sarkozy was very actively involved in the military operation in Libya to oust the Gaddafi government in 2011.